By Charla Spalluto Misse, NOLA Catholic Parenting

 He saw that I was distracted and distressed.
 He was calling me to enjoy the moment with him.
 I was deeply thankful.

 Sometimes, although we make time, we don’t make the best of our time.

 I am so fortunate, so blessed, that my child ensured I didn’t miss my chance to really be with him that day.
 I pray that this sweet call to attention reminds me to be more vigilant to make the best of my time with my loved ones.

-Charla Spalluto Misse, a native of New Orleans, graduated as valedictorian from Immaculata High School, earned a bachelor of science degree in chemical engineering from Carnegie Mellon University and an M.B.A. from The College of William & Mary.
-She has worked in high-level advisory positions throughout her career and is now a financial advisor where she enjoys using her analytical and planning strengths to develop specialized solutions for her clients.
-She supports various charitable organizations, sits on the board as officer for the LPO Volunteers and is a Boy Scouts of America Den Leader.
-She feels blessed to be near her family and enjoys the natural beauty and cultural richness of her hometown.
-She cherishes opportunities to make a positive difference in people’s lives.
+Charla Spalluto Misse, a native New Orleanian, graduated as valedictorian from Immaculata High School.
+She earned a bachelor of science degree in chemical engineering from Carnegie Mellon University, and a master’s of business administration from The College of William and Mary.
+She is a financial advisor and feels blessed to be near her family and to enjoy the natural beauty and cultural richness of her hometown.